 Whenever a character with the Powers of a GodTM hooks up with a mere mortal, there is nearly always a bit of lurking Fridge Logic which may or may not get addressed in the show itself, especially not if the show is aimed at kids.
-Expect fanfic to address it, quite a bit.
-Namely, that there is a very wide gap between one partner's physical strength and the resilience of the other's flesh, which can be an important factor during particularly, hmm, intimate encounters between the two.
+However, you can expect fanfic writers to address it and spare no detail.
+Namely, that there is a very wide gap between one partner's physical strength and the resilience of the other's flesh, which can be an important factor during intimate relations between the two.

 - Dance in the Vampire Bund has a mental illness example.
 The only way for a lycanthrope father to guarantee his son will also be a lycanthrope is to have sex with his wife while transformed.
 Sannin's mother was driven insane by the experience coupled with the sight of the newborn "hairy, inhuman thing".
 Akira's mother didn't get off much better.
 Though she wasn't driven insane, she did end up wheelchair-bound after delivering a second werewolf son.

 - Clara is a demigoddess, which grants her Herculean strength, stamina, and durability... along with a nigh insatiable libido.